Exceptions Hierarchy in Java

 FileNotFoundException caught!

-Let's consider NullPointerException is the best example for runtime exception.
-In below example, Person class object is not created using the new keyword but it is just declared with a null value.
-Now we are trying to access personName field value on null reference so JVM will throw NullPointerException exception here.
+RuntimeException Example: In the below example, the Person class object is not created using the new keyword but it is just declared with a null value.
+Now we are trying to access the personName field value on the null reference so JVM will throw a NullPointerException exception here.

 public class NullPointerExceptionExample {